jpjane89/SURJ/README.md

-# SURJ
+# Standing Up for Racial Justice (SURJ) Bay Area

-Standing Up for Racial Justice New Member Resources
+Resources and information for new members